Liangjiang New Area

-Liangjiang New Area (两江新区 (Liǎngjiāng Xīn Qū)) is a district and state-level new area located within the City of Chongqing, China.
-The district covers 1,360 square kilometres combining part of former Jiangbei District, Yubei District, and Beibei District.
+Liangjiang New Area (两江新区 (Liǎngjiāng Xīn Qū)) is a municipal district of the city of Chongqing, China.
+The district covers 1,360 square kilometres combining parts of former Jiangbei District, Yubei District, and Beibei District.

 Overview

 After Shanghai's Pudong New Area and Tianjin's Binhai New Area, China's only inland and third sub-provincial new area – Chongqing's Liangjiang New Area – was set up with the approval of the State Council on June 18, 2010, the 13th anniversary since Chongqing became China's fourth municipality.
 Liangjiang New Area, located in the main urban districts of Chongqing, north of the Yangtze River and east of the Jialing River, covers 1,200 square kilometers, of which 550 square kilometers is available for construction and composed of Jiangbei, Yubei and Beibei administrative district, the North New Zone and China's first inland bonded zone, Lianglu Cuntan Bonded Port Area.
 Chongqing Liangjiang New Area Development & Investment Group Co., Ltd. is in charge of constructing the industrial parks.

+In October 2025, the State Council approved a boundary adjustment within Chongqing which merged Jiangbei District and parts of Yubei and Beibei districts to form the new Liangjiang District, which corresponded with the boundaries of the Liangjiang New Area.